 One way to make sure that the drug selection is appropriate is by performing a culture and susceptibility test.
 This involves culturing a sample of bacteria taken from the dog, then gauging the abilities of different antibiotics to kill the bacteria.

 Overusing of antibiotics may cause bacteria to develop acquired resistance to the drugs, in which case the drugs will no longer be effective against the bacteria.

-With that in mind, antibiotics should be prescribed only when strictly necessary.
+With that in mind, only use antibiotics when absolutely necessary.

-Because steroids depress the normal immune response which can weaken a dog’s ability to fight infection, antibiotic drugs are sometimes being used to prevent bacterial infection.
+Because steroids depress the normal immune response which can weaken a dog’s ability to fight infection, vets sometimes prescribe antibiotic drugs to prevent bacterial infection.